Want to build products that make an impact, driving growth and outcomes for your users?

-- How can you communicate your discovery findings to change minds without bruising egos?
+- How to use the Built-Learned-Planning Demo to change minds without bruising egos

 Why are you teaching this workshop?